epi-analysis/SRCP_docs/docs/source/01-Basic-Concepts.rst

 -  ``home`` - each user has a folder with 50GB of space for personal files, the name of the folder corresponds to their username e.g. bb123
 -  ``projects`` - you will only have access to your project, and the Data Management Team will confirm the name of your folder.
 The data you requested should be found in the read-only **data** folder.
 You can keep code and copies of the data in the **analysis** subfolder.
-There is 1TB of space available.
 -  ``data-manager`` - used by Data Managers to transfer data in and out of SRCP - not accessible to users
 -  ``shared`` - contains license files (and in the future helpful code snippets)